PMK3D/ExchangeSharp/README.md

 C# language binding for HOOPS Exchange

 ## Description
 This is a direct C# language binding for HOOPS Exchange.
 It should be a considered pre-alpha implementation.
-Expect that you may need to modify delegate declarations in order to make some functionality accessible.
+Expect that you may need to modify delegate declarations (found in `ExchangeSharp/Direct/API.cs`) in order to make some functionality accessible.

 ExchangeSharp is implemented in the namespace `TS3D.Exchange.Direct`.